-After living through months of change, it’s now clear that restaurants, and how we experience them, may never go back to what we knew before.
+After living through years of change, it’s clear that restaurants, and how we experience them, are on the path to going back to what we knew before, but with enhancements.
 Always a huge revenue source, drive-thrus have become even more of a coveted, and very valuable, asset.
-And study after study seems to indicate that even after guests return to on-premises dining, they will still want the off-premises convenience they experienced during COVID.
+Study after study seems to indicate that even after guests return to on-premises dining, they will still want the off-premises convenience they experienced during the pandemic.

 Two main technologies were at the core of the improvements at brands we studied: